jvhoof/waf-automation/README.md

 ## Deployed resources
 Following resources will be created by the template:
 - One Azure VNET with 2 subnets (for the WAF and backend servers, additional subnets can be configured afterwards in the terraform template)
+- External Azure Load Balancer with a static public IP and rules for 80, 443 and management of both WAF units
 - Two Virtual machine with a network interface and public IP

 **Note** The backend resources are *not* automatically created by the template.
 This has to be done manually after template deployment has finished or by adapting the Terraform template.